Military Police (Brazil): Uniforms

 This applies only to service uniforms, not to the formal uniform, which has different variations.

 Ranks

-The Military Police of the Brazilian States have almost the same hierarchical ranking system of the Brazilian Army, but with different insignias and with no rank of "general".
+The Military Police of the Brazilian States have almost the same hierarchical ranking system of the Brazilian Army, but with different insignias and with no rank of "general", although the role of commanding general has status and military precedence equivalent to that of brigadier general.